 Or, even worse, the child undergoes increasingly aggressive treatment because, according to the new theory, he should be getting better.
 When that doesn’t work, discouraged parents walk away from protocols that could help, or adopt ungainly, unbalanced programs with 20 or 30 different supplements.

-Jumping on the Latest Bandwagon
+Jumping on a Bandwagon